Surviving Your First Year in Logistics Sales: 8 Essential Tips

 There are a lot of things that may frustrate a salesperson during their first year in logistics sales.
 Prime among these roadblocks are the activities required to build a book of business.

 Logistics sales representatives are tasked with selling their company’s ability to move a shipper’s freight.
-This includes finding, prospecting and qualifying leads that fit their organization’s service strengths, and then converting these shippers into customers.
+This includes finding, prospecting, and qualifying leads that fit their organization’s service strengths, and then converting these shippers into customers.

 Related: The 8 Largest Logistics Sales Career Challenges [+ How to Overcome Them]

-Tip #1) Understand How You’ll Be Paid
+Tip #1: Know How You’ll Be Paid

 Money-on-The-Table-Paper and Coin

 This tip might seem like a no-brainer — of course you’ll ask about compensation before you accept a job.
 After all, you’re there to make money.
-Don’t skip this point though, your job satisfaction depends on it.
+Don’t skip this point though; your job satisfaction depends on it.

 That said, each company organizes its commission structure differently, incentivizing current and new-business revenue on separate scales.
 For this reason, it’s important to firmly understand the compensation parameters at your company — as well as the milestones where your pay will increase.

-Tip #2) Celebrate Wins
+Tip #2: Celebrate Wins

 Building a customer base from scratch takes daily dedication, plenty of caffeine, and a great team to lean on.
 Unfortunately, creating a book of business means handling a lot of rejection too.

-Successful logistics sales representatives get comfortable hearing no in all forms including “we’re not interested,” “we’re not looking for new carriers at this time,” “someone else handles our transportation” and “we’re happy with our current setup.”
+Successful logistics sales representatives get comfortable hearing no in all forms including “we’re not interested,” “we’re not looking for new carriers at this time,” “someone else handles our transportation,” and “we’re happy with our current setup.”

 This will be your reality as a first-year sales professional and will take some adjustment.

-Tip #3) Ask For Help Where Needed
+Tip #3: Ask For Help

 During your first year, take advantage of the knowledge and experience around you.

 Don’t shy away from asking for help; everyone else has been in your shoes at one point.
-And, while everyone has individual goals, the success of the organization is the top priority, making your achievement important to everyone.
+And, while everyone has individual goals, the success of the organization is the top priority, making your success important to everyone.

 Sales People Around Table For Training